What's happened

 How we got here

 The surge in auto sales follows President Trump's announcement of a 25% tariff on imported vehicles and parts, effective April 3, 2025.
-This has prompted consumers to buy vehicles at pre-tariff prices, leading to a significant drop in inventory levels.
+This has prompted consumers to buy vehicles at pre-tariff prices, leading to a significant drop in inventory levels across dealerships.

 Go deeper

-- What are the expected impacts of the new tariffs?
+- What are the long-term effects of these tariffs?

-- How are automakers responding to the inventory shortage?
+- How are other automakers responding to the tariff situation?

 Common question